Role of the General Practitioner

 The Certificate of Capacity has been designed to support international evidence that says in general, work is good for a person's health and well-being.

 This brief video demonstrates how to complete the Certificate of Capacity.

-- If you are treating a patient with a TAC claim you can visit Transport Accident Commission for further information
+- If you are treating a patient with a TAC claim you can visit Transport Accident Commission

 - The Health Benefits of Work